 For many years, IMPAC, the developer of what it today the Mosaiq system, was the world’s undisputed market leader in R&V software.
 However, when Elekta acquired IMPAC in 2005, Varian Medical Systems went to work on improving its own, proprietary system, which is today known as Aria.
 Based on this survey, today, Aria is leading the pack as the OIS software leader.

 A good, economical option is the Prowess OIS system.
 It is a distant third to Aria and Mosaiq, but quickly gaining market share, especially among buyers of pre-owned eqipment.

-RaySearch Labs is currently working on another OIS system, dubbed “RayCare,” which is scheduled for release in late 2017 or early 2018, and promises even more advanced features and capabilities.
+RaySearch Labs is currently working on another OIS system, dubbed “RayCare,” which is scheduled for release in the near future, and promises even more advanced features and capabilities.